 Truck drivers can be particularly susceptible to night driving fatigue due to long hours on the road.
 If you’ve been involved in a truck collision or have been in an accident, call a knowledgeable Whittier truck accident lawyer for guidance on what to do next.

-Nighttime driving can be dangerous for several reasons, and sometimes it is out of your control.
+Night driving can be dangerous for several reasons, and sometimes it is out of your control.
 This is why it is best to always practice precaution when driving at night and to always be prepared for the worst-case scenario.
-Below are a few common nighttime driving problems many people experience:
+Below are a few common night driving problems many people experience:

 - High beams from an oncoming vehicle: Many drivers utilize the high beam function when the road is too dark to see.
 While this is completely acceptable if you are the only driver on the road, it can be extremely dangerous should your high beam flash onto an oncoming vehicle.
 High beams are extremely bright and may temporarily blind drivers.
 Not only is it dangerous for the oncoming driver, it may also create a dangerous situation for you as well.
 The bright light may cause the blinded driver to swerve onto your lane, resulting in a collision.